aditya12gusain/devtown_book_record_management/README.md

 ## /users

 POST: Create a new user
-GET: GET all the users
+GET: GET all the users ✅

 ## /users/{id}

+example: /users/1, /users/2

-GET: GET a user by id
+GET: GET a user by id ✅
 PUT: Update a user by id
-DELETE: Delete a user by id
+DELETE: Delete a user by id ✅

 ## /users/subscription-details/{id}